-No. Page Item Settings Description 11/10 SKIN DETAIL SKIN DETAIL ALL OFF/ON Turns on or off all of channels 1, 2 and 3 for the color detail function.
+No. Page Item Settings Description 11/10 SKIN DETAIL OFF/ON Turns on or off all of channels 1, 2 and 3 for the color detail function.
 SKIN DETECT Moves to color detection page.
 Executes the color detail function.
 SKIN AREA IND OFF/ON Turns on and off the function that displays a zebra pattern where color was detected.
-[F800] When this is ON, a zebra pattern is output from the following connectors. • SDI OUT 2 connector (when all of the following are true: SDI OUT 2 SELECT on the OUTPUT 1 page is set to HDSDI, SDI OUT 2 SUPER is set to ON, and either SUPER(MENU) or SUPER(ZEBRA) on the SUPER IMPOSE page is set to ON) • TEST OUT connector (when both of the following are true: TEST OUT SUPER on the OUTPUT 1 page is set to ON, and SUPER(MENU) on the SUPER IMPOSE page is set to ON) [700] When this is ON, a zebra pattern is output from the TEST OUT connector (when both of the following are true: TEST OUT SUPER on the OUTPUT 1 page is set to ON, and SUPER(MENU) on the SUPER IMPOSE page is set to ON SUPER(MENU) on the SUPER IMPOSE page is set to ON, SKIN DTL SELECT 1/2/3 Selects the type of the color detail function.
+F800 When this is ON, a zebra pattern is output from the following connectors. • SDI OUT 2 connector (when all of the following are true: SDI OUT 2 SELECT on the OUTPUT 1 page is set to HDSDI, SDI OUT 2 SUPER is set to ON, and either SUPER(MENU) or SUPER(ZEBRA) on the SUPER IMPOSE page is set to ON) • TEST OUT connector (when both of the following are true: TEST OUT SUPER (MENU) on the SUPER IMPOSE page is set to ON) TOUT SUPER on the OUTPUT 1 page is set to ON, and SUPER(MENU) on the SUPER IMPOSE page is set to ON) TOO When this is ON, a zebra pattern is output from the TEST OUT connector (when both of the following are true: TEST OUT SUPER on the OUTPUT 1 page is set to ON, and SKIN DTL SELECT 1/2/3 Selects the type of the color detail function.
 The following items depend on the selected type of the color detail function.
-SKIN DETAIL OFF/ ON Turns the color detail function on or off for the type selected in the above item.
+SKIN DETAIL OFF/ON Turns the color detail function on or off for the type selected in the above item.
 SKIN DETAIL LVL (-99 to 99) Sets the level of the color detail signal.
 SKIN DTL SAT (-99 to 99) Adjusts the saturation level of the hue possessed by the color detail function.
 SKIN DTL HUE 0 to 359 Adjusts the center phase of the hue possessed by the color detail function.
 SKIN DTL WIDTH 0 to 39 to 359 Adjusts the width of the hue possessed by the color detail function.